open/close all folders

 - The show features one Rebel Leader named Agron.
 His name is not in the historical records and the show is only missing Castus.
 Many thought that either Castus was Adapted Out or Adaptation Name Change is in play until the final season confirms that he is a Decomposite Character of Castus, who appeared as an In-Name-Only Sixth Ranger to the rebels.

-- In Gotham, Theo Galavan seems to be a brand-new villain invented for the show.
+- In Season Two, Theo Galavan seems to be a brand-new villain invented for the show.
 All throughout his arc, nothing seems to change this.
 Then the next Arc Villain brings him Back from the Dead, and his memories are kind of scrambled, leading to him taking on the identity of a mythical knight from his family's mythology...
 Azrael.

 - The second season of the horror Massive Multiplayer Crossover series Penny Dreadful reveals that the werewolf Ethan Chandler was actually born Ethan Lawrence Talbot.

 - Throughout the first season of Legion, David is tormented by several psychic entities, including one that has assumed the guise of his friend Lenny, a monster called the Devil with the Yellow Eyes, a children's book character called the Angry Boy, and his childhood dog, King.
 In Episode 7, we find out that all of these individuals are actually forms of Amahl Farouk, a.k.a. the Shadow King, a prominent villain from the X-Men comics.

 - In the Death Note live-action drama, the Task Force is joined by a former FBI agent named Shoko Himura.
 She is eventually revealed to be a Race Lifted version of Halle Lidner from the manga.